-OK, well maybe that was somewhat of a salacious headline to get you to read this…But come on, you weren’t going to open one titled, “Why you should appreciate your team mom”!
+Every team parent’s dirty little secret.
+OK, well, maybe that was somewhat of a salacious headline to get you to read this…But come on; you weren’t going to open one titled, “Why you should appreciate your team mom”!

 Yet regardless of whether they knock it out of the park or hit a little dribbler – there are a few things you need to remember about your team parent:

 - Typically, they have REAL jobs outside of being a team parent

 - They have their OWN families, and your team is not and should not be their first priority

 - They are NOT paid – even if they get club/team dues for free or discounted, it wouldn’t cover the amount of time they put into it.

 - They DO NOT CONTROL the calendar or make lineup decisions – the coach does.

 And after just one season, a good team parent could literally get a job doing any one of these things:

 So, unless you want to pitch in, I suggest you do whatever you can to make them happy and make their job easier, lest they decide to give it up the next season and it ends up on your lap!